VBA Date Function (13 Uses of Macros with Examples)

 Output:

-In this way, you can use this date function in VBA codes.
+You can use this date function in this manner in the VBA codes.

 Read More: How to Use VBA FileDateTime Function in Excel (3 Uses)

-You can see a date based on an input year, month, and day using The DateSerial function.
+You can set a date based on an input year, month, and day using The DateSerial function.

 Syntax: